sushantmenon1/Fine-Tuned-Stable-Diffusion/README.md

 - Kerala mural paintings are not as universally known compared to Western art styles.
 I hoped training an AI style transfer on them would help highlight and preserve elements of this important cultural tradition through an emergent technology.

 ## Acknowledgements
-- Diffusion Models from HuggingFace
+- Diffusion Models from HuggingFace.
-- Vermillio - This application was built as a task for Vermillio
+- Vermillio - This application was built as a task for Vermillio.